Timeline

 June 2023

 We appeared in the Auckland High Court on June 26-28 as a party to the Environment Court Case of 2019 (see below).
 We believe that the beach has regional, national and international significance as a wilderness beach and we argued the points of law which supported this.
-We expect to hear a decision by the end of this year (2023).
+We expect a decision at the end of January 2025.

 2022